Her Campus Logo Her Campus Logo

 Mt Holyoke '25

 Hi!
-I'm Grace, a third year art history student at Mount Holyoke College.
+I'm Grace, a fourth year art history student at Mount Holyoke College.
 Some of my favorite things are cats, tea, baking, photography, and visiting museums.
 I also love traveling, and I hope to explore more places soon!